PAGE – COVID 19

 ©Didier Gentilhomme

 Reserved for Regional Banks and Crédit Agricole Group entities, the Rural Inclusive Finance (FIR) fund, supported by the Grameen Crédit Agricole Foundation, enables investments in microfinance in emerging countries.
-Crédit Agricole Centre France has subscribed to the fund for an investment of €700,000, strengthening its mission as a bank promoting economic inclusion.
+Crédit Agricole Centre France has subscribed to it with an investment of €700,000, strengthening its mission as a bank promoting economic inclusion.
 Three questions for Jean-Christophe Kiren, CEO of Crédit Agricole Centre France.

 – When investing in the FIR fund, what is your Fund’s approach?